nykim00/IEDgroup8/index.md

 ##  Metrics
 <br/>

-- 설문조사
+**Survey**
-  * 상태 불안 정도를 측정하기위한 STAI_X1 검사
+ * STAI_X1 test to measure state anxiety
-  * 정신 질환자의 삶의 만족도 및 동기 증감 정도를 측정하기위한 EQ-5D-5L 검사
+ * EQ-5D-5L test to measure the degree of life satisfaction and motivation for mentally ill people

 <br/>
 <br/>